Hong Kong share capital structure and requirements

-Individuals own shares of limited companies, and with those shares come the benefits and responsibilities of owning a share.
+Individuals own shares of limited companies, and with those shares come the benefits and responsibilities of being a share owner.

-Thanks to the Companies Ordinance law in Hong Kong, ownership management is more flexible.
-In other words, the system is designed to be highly flexible, which is quite beneficial to shareholders.
+Thanks to the Companies Ordinance law, ownership management is more flexible for companies incorporated in Hong Kong.
+In other words, the system is designed to be very business-friendly, which is consequentially beneficial to company shareholders.

-On top of that, any class of share can be issued by a company with desired rights as agreed for those shares in the company’s articles of association or the terms of issue of the shares.
+On top of that, any class of share can be issued by a company with desired rights, as agreed upon for those shares in the company’s Article of Association or the terms of issue of the shares.

 What are shares?

 To best understand this complex issue, it would be wise to learn the exact definition of shares.

 A share is the interest of a shareholder in the company measured by a sum of money, for the purposes of liability in the first place, and of interest in the second, but also consisting of a series of mutual covenants entered into by all the shareholders in accordance with the laws.

 This definition is not too difficult to understand, but let’s try to break it down through an example to better explain the function of a share.
 Let’s say that AB Company Limited is set up.
 The company has the capital (i.e. cash and other assets that can be seen as non-cash consideration) invested by the shareholders that receive shares for it.